 The leverage ratio is a key financial indicator monitored by the Board each month.
 The leverage ratio is projected for the next five years as part of the corporate planning process.
-The Corporate Plan is subject to stress tests to ensure the Society is able to operate safely and with sufficient capital and leverage during a severe downturn in the general economy and idiosyncratic Society-only stress events.
+The Corporate Plan is subject to stress tests to ensure the Society is able to operate safely and with sufficient capital and leverage both during a severe downturn in the general economy and following an idiosyncratic stress event.
 It is recognised that such forward planning is essential to the successful management of the leverage and capital ratios.
 The Board is satisfied that the risk appetite, controls and planning framework will ensure that an excessive leverage position is not taken.